 Mental health is not going away.
 As we continue discussing it, there’s greater awareness, greater insights—and most importantly, greater understanding that there are people who can help.
 Too many people have suffered in silence for too long.” —Alise Bartley

 Recognized as an unofficial mayor of Fort Myers, Marc Collins is the ultimate connector, leveraging his contacts and influence in the city to rally people around causes and host successful fundraisers for organizations such as SalusCare, LARC and the Sidney & Berne Davis Art Center.

 “First thing I got involved with in Fort Myers was the Cattle Baron’s Ball, for the American Cancer Society of Lee County.
 I did that for several years and then Norman and Mary Love asked me to help with Big Brothers, Big Sisters.
 From there, it’s just been nonstop.
 I probably do eight to 10 events a year.

 I look for things that I feel need my influence and help.
-I usually go for charities that have a longer trajectory, like LARC (see the event Collins co-chaired for the organization with Dwayne Bergmann and Fran Fenning earlier this year on p.
-76).
+I usually go for charities that have a longer trajectory, like LARC (Collins co-chaired for the organization with Dwayne Bergmann and Fran Fenning earlier this year).
 So, I’ll get involved in causes I believe in with organizations that may need that extra push.

 For a successful event, you need volunteers.
 People who have the time, who show up to the meetings.